Rachel worked as a farm manager for three years in PA, and as an owner/operator for five years in MN. She currently homesteads in MN.

-Rachel Koski Nielsen (author) from Pennsylvania, now farming in Minnesota on August 25, 2012:
+Rachel Koski Nielsen (author) from from PA, now homesteading in MN on August 25, 2012:

 Tammy - I'm really glad you enjoyed the Hub, and that it reminded you of home.
 I'm sure North Carolina is beautiful, too.
 Thanks for commenting!